raw-leak/rivulex/README.md

 ```
 ## Event Interface

-The Event interface in Rivulex is used to represent messages or events that are passed through the system.
+The Event interface in Rivulex is used to represent events that are passed through the system.
 It provides a structure for the event's data and metadata.

 ### Interface Definition
 ```ts